qdrant/landing_page/qdrant-landing/content/articles/qdrant-1.3.x.md

 ### Asychronous I/O interface

 Going forward, we will support the `io_uring` asychnronous interface for storage devices on Linux-based systems.
-Since its introduction, `io_uring` has been proven to speed up slow-disk deployments wherever the OS syscall overhead gets too high and the software becomes IO bound.
+Since its introduction, `io_uring` has been proven to speed up slow-disk deployments as it decouples kernel work from the IO process.
+It uses two ring buffers to queue and manage I/O operations asynchronously, avoiding costly context switches and reducing overhead.
+Unlike mmap, it frees the user threads to do computations instead of waiting for the kernel to complete.

 <aside role="status">This experimental feature works on Linux kernels > 5.4 </aside>

-`io_uring` uses two ring buffers to queue and manage I/O operations asynchronously, avoiding costly context switches and reducing overhead.
-Unlike mmap, it frees the user threads to do computations instead of waiting for the kernel to complete.

 #### Enable async storage interface from the storage configuration file: